LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/call_in_this_1.rst.txt

    @Predicate

 Calls a predicate definition in :term:`this`.
-The argument must be a callable term at compile time.
+The argument must be a callable term at compile-time.
 The predicate must be declared (by a scope directive).
 This control construct provides access to predicate definitions in *this* from categories.
 For example, it allows overriding a predicate definition from a complementing category with a new definition that calls goals before and